-Create website shortcuts on your desktop
+Create website shortcut on desktop using Chrome, Edge, Firefox

 Trust you find this small tip useful.